getreu/tp-note/doc/source/tp-note--manpage.md

-## New note annotating another non-Tp-Note file
+## New note annotating some non-Tp-Note file

 When '`<path>`' points to an existing file, whose file-extension is other than '`.md`', a new note is created with a similar filename and a reference to the